aphiria/docs/configuration.md

 <h3 id="modules">Modules</h3>

-Either extend `AphiriaModule` or use the `AphiriaComponents` trait to register a module:
+Modules are a great place to configure each domain of your application.
+To create one, either extend `AphiriaModule` or use the `AphiriaComponents` trait to register a module:

 ```php
 use Aphiria\Application\IApplicationBuilder;